Direct vs Programmatic Advertising: What's the difference?

 So, which one's best?

 Spoiler alert: They’re both awesome, just for different reasons.
-Use them together with Vibe to get the best of both the approches for a perfect balance of control and automation.
+Use them together with Vibe to get the best of both approaches for a perfect balance of control and automation.

 Happy advertising, and may your campaigns always hit their targets!